-A fine dining experience at Winnipeg’s Red River College culinary school restaurant
+A fine dining experience at Red River College culinary school restaurant in Winnipeg, Manitoba

 There is nothing “Plain Jane” about Jane’s Restaurant in Winnipeg, Manitoba.
 From its elegant setting in what was once an early-twentieth-century banking hall to the artfully presented plates to each flavourful bite to the attentiveness of your servers, Jane’s is a first-class experience.

 Jane’s Restaurant is a fine dining experience designed to provide hands-on training for Red River College Hospitality and Culinary Arts students.
 It is located in what is believed to be the country’s oldest surviving steel-framed and reinforced concrete “skyscraper”.
 The 10-storey building was constructed in 1903 to 1904 for Union Bank.
 The Royal Bank took over Union Bank in 1925 and operated a branch at this location until 1992.
 After standing empty for many years, the building is now renovated and re-purposed as the Paterson GlobalFoods Institute (PGFI) of Red River College.